Submission Guidelines

 Since 1968, every issue of Hanging Loose has included a special section dedicated to high school writing.
 We’re always looking for new writers, and we invite you to submit your work.
 Please follow these instructions:

-• Send all work as an email attachment to HighSchool@hangingloosepress.com.
-Please also include a note in the body of the email identifying yourself as a high school age writer, and telling us your age.
+- Send all work as an email attachment to HighSchool@hangingloosepress.com.
+Please also include a note in the body of the email identifying yourself as a high school age writer, telling us the name of your school and your age.
 Be sure your name and address appear on each page of your work.
-Note: please format all attached work as a Word document in 12 point Times New Roman font.
+Note: please send all work in one file, not mutiples.
+Please format all work as a Word or PDF document in 12 point Times New Roman font.
+Please do not send any links to work.

 *Please Note: We prefer to receive submissions from young writers themselves, rather than from their teachers or relatives.
 We strongly discourage teachers from submitting samples of work from their students.
 Similarly, we discourage teachers from asking students to submit their work as a class assignment.
 We prefer teachers to encourage students who take themselves seriously as writers to write us directly.

 Hanging Loose has long been known for its special interest in teen writers.
-We read manuscripts throughout the year and we look forward to reading yours.
+We look forward to reading your work.